shubhssw2005/plagrin/README.md

   - Basic video container text sniff and dimension check
 - No server required (static site)

+### PDF-assisted verification (optional)

+- Upload a supporting PDF (e.g., a news report or fact-check) to provide context.
+- The app extracts text client-side via PDF.js and adjusts the explanation slightly if the PDF mentions AI-generation or authenticity terms.
+- This does NOT guarantee correctness; it only surfaces relevant mentions from the reference.

 ## Getting started

 Open `index.html` in a modern browser, or use a simple static server: